 Just wash and freeze green grapes.
 They taste fantastic and - clearly - this makes them last longer too!

-Just wanted too let you all know this, I am sure some already do, when grapes are on sale, buy them and freeze them.
+I am sure some already do this.
+When grapes are on sale, buy them and freeze them.
 They make a great frozen snack.
 Be sure and wash them good before eating.
-The kids love them.

 I take whatever seedless grape is on sale, take them off the "vine" and rinse and dry them.
 I put them in quart sized Ziplock and freeze them.